 A year to celebrate!

-2018 marked the 150th anniversary of St Mary’s College, with all members of the College community helping us celebrate this memorable occasion in a series of events to be held throughout the year.
+2018 marked the 150th anniversary of St Mary’s College, with all members of the College community helping us celebrate the memorable occasion in a series of events held throughout the year.

-To get you in the spirit of our 150th birthday celebrations, we have created a ‘School Spirit Video’!
-This project has been months in the making, and we are so excited to share it with the College community.
+To get in the spirit of our 150th birthday celebrations, we created a ‘School Spirit Video’!
+This project has been months in the making, and we were excited to share it with the College community.

 You can view the video via the link below – and please be sure to share it with your family and friends.
 How many familiar faces can you spot?

 150 Faces of SMC

 A special highlight of our 150th milestone celebrations is the production of a book that honours the many faces of St Mary’s College.